26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 Since it’s much harder to generate sales when you’re starting from scratch, the key to your first year of business marketing is brand awareness.

 Brand awareness is exactly what it sounds like: getting people to know that your cannabis startup exists, and then helping them understand what it does.

 Establishing Brand Awareness

 Unfortunately, it’s not as easy as just getting them to see your ad.
-It takes multiple contacts on multiple channels for someone to remember your company.
+It takes multiple contacts on many channels before someone will remember your cannabis company.

 For this reason, there are two marketing channels I recommend that every startup focus on: Social Media & SEO.

-On the other hand, a good social media strategy will target a large group of people that aren’t quite ready to buy, but have already expressed an interest.
+On the other hand, a good cannabis social media strategy will target a large group of people that aren’t quite ready to buy, but have already expressed a strong interest.

-And if they like what you’re doing, they’ll start following your profiles.
-Then you have a guarantee that your messages will be seen by the same group of people multiple times.
-So by the time they ARE ready to buy, you will be the first business they think of!
+Even better, if these people like what you’re doing, they’ll start following your social profiles.
+Then you have a guarantee that your messages will be seen by the same group of people multiple times, so when they ARE ready to buy, you will be the first business they think of!

 5. Networking & Strategic Partnerships